Do You Need to Let Things Go?

 - Didn’t respond to a family member’s text.

 - Self-imposed deadlines on work and personal goals.
 Although goals are important they can also be limiting for no reason.

 - Went out of town for a weekend without telling anyone.

 - A friend said something hurtful and instead of trying to resolve it, I decided to let it go and just forgive her.
 It’s probably more about her than me anyway.

-- Miscommunication at work that I would normally try to rectify, instead I just ignored the emails for a couple days and it all died down on its own.
+- Miscommunication at work that I would normally try to rectify, instead I just ignored the emails for a couple of days and it all died down on its own.

 - Let the dishes sit in the sink for